Tarster/Autocomplete-Widget-Example/README.md

 ## Getting Started

-Data and Object is coontained in the country.dart
+Data and Country Object are present in the country.dart

 The widget is present in the main.dart file.